giampaolo/psutil/docs/api.rst

     Note that in the example above if process X disappears process Y won't be returned either as the reference to process A is lost.
-    This concept is well summaried by this
+    This concept is well illustrated by this
     `unit test <https://github.com/giampaolo/psutil/blob/65a52341b55faaab41f68ebc4ed31f18f0929754/psutil/tests/test_process.py#L1064-L1075>`_.
     See also how to `kill a process tree <#kill-process-tree>`_ and `terminate my children <#terminate-my-children>`_.